Max-linear models in random environment: Introduction

 \section{Introduction}

 Extreme value theory is concerned with max-stable random elements which occur as limits of normalized maxima.
 The theory has progressed in recent years from classical finite models to infinite-dimensional models (see, for example, \cite{EKM, Resnick1, Resnick2}).
 A monograph relevant in the infinite-dimensional context is \cite{deHF}.
-Prominent models are stochastic processes in space and/or time having finite dimensional max-stable marginal distributions (cf. \cite{deH,GHV,KSH}).
+Prominent models are stochastic processes in space and/or time having finite dimensional max-stable distributions (e.g., see \cite{deH,GHV,KSH}).
 Such processes model extreme dependence between process values at different locations and/or time points.

 Max-linear models are natural analogues of linear models in an extreme value framework.
-Within the class of multivariate extreme value distributions, whose dependence structures are characterized by a measure on the sphere, they are characterized by the fact that this measure is discrete (cf. \cite{ST}).
+Within the class of multivariate extreme value distributions, whose dependence structures are characterized by a measure on the sphere, they are characterized by the fact that this measure is discrete (e.g. \cite{ST}).

+In this paper we connect two research fields, namely max-linear models on directed acyclic graphs and percolation theory.
+Directed acyclic graphs, also called Bayesian networks, describe conditional independence properties between random variables.
+Percolation, in particular Bernoulli bond percolation is a simple way of obtaining a random version of a directed acyclic graph using a sample of iid Bernoulli random variables.

-We extend previous work of max-linear models on finite directed acyclic graphs (cf. \cite{GK,GKO,KL}) to infinite graphs.
+We extend previous work of max-linear models on finite directed acyclic graphs (e.g. \cite{GK,GKO,KL}) to infinite graphs.
 The model allows for finite subgraphs with different dependence structures, and we envision applications where this may play a role as, for instance, a hierarchy of communities with different communication structures.
+Max-linear models on directed acyclic graphs have been the subject of concrete useful applications, for example in \cite{Ein} they have been fitted in order to explain properties of European stock markets, in which the economic sector influences the tail behavior of stock returns by means of max-linear behavior.
+The model we propose is quite flexible, as we work on arbitrary subgraphs of the oriented 2-dimensional lattice, additionally incorporate randomness.
+Thus our model allows to capture arbitrary (finite) directed acyclic graphs by identifying their edges with paths in our model.
+Therefore, such directed acyclic graphs which can be fitted in the description of European stock markets are included in our model as well.